Apple Music hits 27M paid subs, adds MusicKit API and social listening

 MusicKit will will power Nike+ Run integrations with your playlists, the ability to instantly add songs to your library that you identify with Shazam, and let you DJ with all of Apple Music’s 40 million songs via podcasting app Anchor.
 MusicKit gives Apple Music a competing developer platform to Spotify’s range of APIs and SDKs that similarly let paid subscribers bring their music collection and all of Spotify’s songs to other apps.

 The new AirPlay 2 bakes multi-room audio speaker control directly into iOS via HomeKit so you can easily play songs in specific parts of your house with Apple Music.
+The new watchOS 4 also comes with some Apple Music improvements, including a better interface, multiple playlist syncing, and a simpler AirPods experience.

 Apple Music user profiles are becoming more social.
 If you connect with a friend via Apple Music, you’ll be able to see what they’re listening most or hearing right now so you can tune in to the same jams.
+For privacy, you’ll be able to choose whether your listening activity is public or private.
 Again, this replicates the social listening features Spotify debuted with Facebook back in 2011.
 Friends will also be able to add music to your Up Next queue, which is like a lightweight veresion of Spotify’s collaborative playlists.

 Apple appears to be taking Spotify’s platform and social playbook, and making these features accessible in the layman’s streaming music app.
 While Spotify focuses its own algorithmic music discovery playlists like Discover Weekly, Apple is trying to convert former MP3 buyers into a new generation of streamers by focusing on simplicity and adaptability.Featured Image: Bryce Durbin